vaibhavgits/aws-certification-cloud-practitioner-notes/notes/miscellaneous/README.md

 ### Bootstrapping

+- In computing, a bootstrap loader is the first piece of code that runs when a machine starts, and is responsible for loading the rest of the operating system.
 - The term "bootstrapping" usually applies to a situation where a system depends on itself to start.
 - Example
   -  How do you start an OS initialization process if you don't have the OS running yet?